huilisabrina/covid-19-simul/code/README.md

 * `parallel_clusters.bash`:

    Master script for cluster parallelization.
-Calls network updates, then `combine_clusters.py` to consolidate the nodes coutner results.
+Calls network updates functions, then `combine_clusters.py` to consolidate the cluster-specific results.

+* `diff_graphs.bash`:

+   Master script to test hypothesis: How does high/medium/low level of graph connectivity of the graph affect the epidemic outcomes?

 * `preprocess_network.py`:

    Pre-process the network datasets and format it as inputs to the Monte Carlo algorithm.
-Split up the input datasets by clusters, for cluster parallelization. *This script can also be used to modify our network data (e.g. enlarge the network size, add edges, etc.) to test assumptions.*
+Split up the input datasets by clusters, for cluster-level parallelization.

+   Generate network data with different degrees of connectivity, for assumptions tests.

 * `combine_clusters.py`: